 GRID Alternatives' unique volunteer-based installation model and organization-wide focus on green jobs training has made every SASH project a workforce development opportunity for a broad range of professional interests.
-GRID Alternatives has created 87,004 installation workday positions for volunteers in California since the inception of the program.
-Over 19,849 of these positions have been filled by groups of students from California job training programs, with 146 in the first half of the year.
+GRID Alternatives has created 88,000 installation workday positions for volunteers in California since the inception of the program (over 1,100 in the second half of 2022, not all were for SASH).
+20,591 of these workdays have been filled by groups of students from California job training programs.
 These volunteer and job training opportunities help strengthen California's solar industry by providing consumer education and a means for individuals from diverse backgrounds to learn about PV-solar design and installation through hands-on experience.

-GRID ensures that the volunteers on SASH projects are trained in safety and installation techniques and understand the basic fundamentals of the SASH Program and the benefits of PV-solar by requiring all volunteers to attend a volunteer orientation.
-GRID Alternatives has trained over 45,323 community volunteers in these pre-installation orientations and the majority have gone on to participate in a SASH installation; almost 220 were trained in 2022 to date.
+GRID ensures that the volunteers on SASH projects are trained in safety and installation techniques and understand the fundamentals of the SASH Program and the benefits of PV-solar by requiring all volunteers to attend a volunteer orientation.
+GRID Alternatives has trained over 45,700 community volunteers in these pre-installation orientations and the majority have gone on to participate in a SASH installation.
 Volunteers and job trainees formed the backbone of GRID's installation model before the pandemic began.
 Finally, GRID has incorporated "green job" training and workforce development initiatives into the SASH Program.
 This includes the following initiatives:

-• Hands-on solar installation experience for low-income job training programs.
-GRID Alternatives presently partners with over 2010 active job training organizations (JTOs) and has worked with over 80 California job JTOs all-time to incorporate its volunteer-based installation projects into their construction training curricula.
+Hands-on solar installation experience for low-income job training programs.
+GRID Alternatives presently partners with 188 active job training organizations (JTOs) and has worked with over 80 California job JTOs all-time to incorporate its volunteer-based installation projects into their construction training curricula.
 GRID has dedicated approximately 20% of its in-house installations to these trainees to gain hands-on experience with solar installations.
 This is a double benefit to the low-income community, since many job trainees come from the same neighborhoods that the program aims to serve.